pendulum-project/ntpd-rs/docs/guide/server-setup.md

 # Setting up an NTP server

-By default, ntpd-rs only acts as an ntp client, and doesn't serve time on any network interface.
+By default, ntpd-rs only acts as an NTP client, and doesn't serve time on any network interface.
 To enable ntpd-rs as a server, the following can be added to the configuration:
 ```toml
 [[server]]
 listen = "0.0.0.0:123"
 ```
-This will cause ntpd-rs to listen on all network interfaces on udp port 123 for ntp client requests.
-If you only want to listen on a specific network interface, change `0.0.0.0` to the ip address of that interface.
+This will cause ntpd-rs to listen on all network interfaces on UDP port 123 for NTP client requests.
+If you only want to listen on a specific network interface, change `0.0.0.0` to the IP address of that interface.

 You can now configure a different machine to use your new server by adding to its configuration: